usnistgov/feasst/pyfeasst/README.rst

 pyfeasst
 ===========================================================

-Python package to analyze FEASST simulations.
+Python package to run and analyze FEASST simulations.
 Install pyfeasst locally to match your local FEASST version:

 .. code-block:: bash